Best convertible car seats of 2017

 Adjusting the Harness

 There are two primary ways of adjusting the harness height on the convertible car seats.
-The simpler method is a non-rethreading design that adjusts by moving a headrest/harness shoulder strap assembly up and down the back of the seat.
-The more convoluted method requires detaching the shoulder straps from a back splitter plate and physically moving the straps from one level of slots to the next level.
-While not necessarily challenging the latter method takes more time, requires removing the baby from the seat, and if forward facing you will need to remove the seat from the car as well.
+The simpler method is a non-rethreading design that adjusts by moving a headrest/harness shoulder strap assembly up and down the back of the seat (above left).
+The more convoluted method requires detaching the shoulder straps from a back splitter plate and physically moving the straps from one level of slots to the next level (above right).
+While not necessarily challenging, the latter method takes more time, requires removing the baby from the seat, and if forward facing you will need to remove the seat from the car as well.
 Alternatively, the non-rethread option can be done with baby in the seat and as soon as you notice there is a need for an adjustment.
 We preferred the non-rethread version not just because it is simpler, but because we think parents are more likely to keep the harness properly adjusted as needed instead of putting off adjustment till a moment where they have more time.
-Our concern is parents will recognize the harness needs adjusting after baby is the seat and tell themselves they need to do that before they use the seat again, then they will forget and the next time they put baby in they will once again push off the responsibility to a more convenient time.
+Our concern is parents will recognize the harness needs adjusting after baby is in the seat and tell themselves they need to do that before they use the seat again, then they will forget and the next time they put baby in they will once again push off the responsibility to a more convenient time.

 Cover Removal and Cleaning

-When it comes to comfort and quality the Chicco and Boulevard seats really stood out.
-These seats have exceptional padding and a seamless fabric to shell designs with a pockets and places for everything.
+When it comes to comfort and quality, the Chicco (above left) and Boulevard seats really stood out.
+These seats have exceptional padding and a seamless fabric to shell designs with pockets and places for everything.
 We liked that the Chicco fabric is soft, the seat is self-contained, and it has an overall sleek look.
 The Boulevard is similar, with additional padding around the head area.
-The Evenflo on the other hand is a barebones seat that has the necessities without any of the extras that come with the other seats.
+The Evenflo (above right) on the other hand is a barebones seat that has the necessities without any of the extras that come with the other seats.
 Its lack of thick padding for comfort or advanced LATCH storage hurt its overall score in this metric, but it does get the job done and the cover is machine washable.
-The Clek and the Peg came in second place with 8s, and the Britax Marathon and Roundabout both earned a 7.
+The Clek and the Peg Perego came in second place with 8s, and the Britax Marathon and Roundabout both earned a 7.

 The Clek is the heaviest seat in the group whether it is forward or rear facing.
 For the rear facing configuration it is over 38 pounds thanks to the addition of the anti-rebound bar and recline attachment.
 The forward facing configuration isn't much better at over 33 pounds, and both are significantly heavier than the majority of the seats we tested.
-The Clek is narrow however at only 17 inches.
+The Clek (below left) is narrow however at only 17 inches.
 This means you might be able to fit 3 seats across the typical back seat, or two seats and a person in the middle.
-The Evenflo is the lightest seat in the group at a little over 9 pounds; it is also 17 inches wide and together with the Clek they are the narrowest in the group of products we looked at.
+The Evenflo (below right) is the lightest seat in the group at a little over 9 pounds; it is also 17 inches wide and together with the Clek they are the narrowest in the group of products we looked at.
 Unfortunately, the Evenflo required a towel for rear facing installation in our tests, so it still might not be the best for travelers because you will need to lug a towel on the road as well as the seat.
 The Britax Roundabout is the lightest high scoring seat with a weight of about 16 pounds.
 While significantly heavier than 9 pounds, at least you won't need to carry a towel or lug a monster about.
 The majority of high scoring seats were on the heavier side, presumably thanks to increased padding and a steel (or alloy) frame design that both add weight.
 The widest option in the group is the Maxi-Cosi and we think it will be difficult to use this seat with more than two across and an adult might not be able to sit between the seats.

 For most parents weight is unlikely to be a deciding factor given that the seat normally remains in the car.
 However, the width might be something to consider if you have multiple children or a narrow back seat.
 In the event that the seat will live in your backseat for the majority of its lifespan, we urge you not to worry about weight and instead pick the highest rated model that will suit your needs.